Specifying a Character Set

 Each of these digits must be converted to an ASCII character code;

-The receiver will have been preprogrammed to recognise and print these codes as "108".
+The receiver needs to recognise the character set and can then print these codes as a sequence of characters: "108".

 Text Strings

-If text is being stored in a computer, it is usually stored as a string (a series of ASCII characters, each one of which is stored as one byte).
+If text needs to be represeneted, it is usually stored as a string.
+This is a series of ASCII or Unicode characters, each one of which is stored as value.
+Using ASCII each character is stored in one byte.
 The formatting characters such as space, carriage return and line feed may be included in the string.

 Some method is needed for indicating the length of the string, or where the end of the string is.
 There are two main methods:

-The programmer must of course know the convention being used.
-There is nothing to distinguish bits which mean numbers, from bits which means letters and characters; you have to know what the bits are supposed to mean before you can do anything with them.
+The programmer must, of course, know the convention that is being used.
+There is nothing to distinguish bits that represent a number, from bits that reprersent characters; the receiver has to know how the bits are supposed to be interpretted before you can do anything with them.

-The second way is most commonly used in C programs. (see also the "pig" and "dog" example)s.
-Note that if you are using a more sophisticated method of storing text (say with a word processing program) where you want to store details about the font, or the size of characters for example, you need other information as well; but the actual information about the text will still usually be stored as ASCII characters.
+The second way is most commonly used in C programs (see also the "pig" and "dog" examples).
+Note that a more sophisticated method of storing text (say with a word processing program) where you want to store details about the font, or the size of characters for example, you need other information as well; but the actual information about the text will still could be stored as ASCII (or Unicode) characters.

-The actual input to a computer program is usually a set of strings; a high level language like C not only has lots of functions which can handle strings like this (e.g. strcat(), strcpy(), len()); but when it is actually running its compiler, it is using those same functions to read in the program, which is presented as a series of ASCII characters.
-Some microprocessors and computer chips have special instructions to handle strings of characters efficiently.
+The input to a computer program is usually a set of strings; a high level language like C not only has lots of functions that can handle strings like this (e.g. strcat(), strcpy(), len()); but when it is actually running its compiler, it is using those same functions to read in the program, which is presented as a series of characters.
+Some microprocessors and computers have special instructions to handle strings of characters efficiently.

 See also: